JeffreyNeele/ChessBot/README.md

 # ChessBot
-A side-project for fun.
-ChessBot made with discord.py.
-The bot allows a user to setup a chess competition (sign up players, create new tournament with groups, assign wins/loses).
+ChessBot is a bot made for discord.
+The bot allows a user to setup a competition (sign up players, create new tournament with groups, assign wins/loses).
+At first the bot was made to create a chess competition, but the bot can also be used for different kind of competitions.
+The bot is made with discord.py.